-Children with learning disabilities can attend the compulsory school for pupils with learning disabilities as an alternative to mainstream compulsory schools.
+Children with learning disabilities can attend compulsory schools for pupils with learning disabilities as an alternative to mainstream compulsory schools.
 Deaf or blind pupils can attend special schools.
 An action plan of provision must be drawn up for pupils in need of special support in compulsory schools.
-The school head is responsible for decisions in making an investigation of the needs before setting up the action plan.
-The teachers, in consultation with the learner themselves, their parents and specialist support teachers, usually draw up the plan.
-This plan, which identifies needs and provision to meet them, is continuously evaluated and progress and changes of solutions are possible (Skollagen 2010:800, 9 §).
+The school head is responsible for investigating pupils’ needs before setting up the action plans.
+Teachers usually draw up the plans, in consultation with learners, their parents and specialist support teachers.
+The plans, which identify needs and provisions to meet them, are continuously evaluated.
+Progress and changes of solutions are possible (Skollagen 2010:800, 9 §).

 Social services, schools and healthcare must collaborate for children at risk.
 Social services have the main responsibility for ensuring that this collaboration takes place (stipulated in the Social Services Act, the Health and Medical Services Act and the Police Act) (Source: IECE Country Survey Questionnaire, p.
 15).

 Learners in need of special support have the right to specialist provision.
 All education corresponds as far as possible to the national curricula, but with an emphasis on meeting individual learning needs.